 You’ll get hoppers and string hoppers (a type of pancake bowl and a Sri Lankan breakfast noodle); veggie, chicken, jackfruit, and fish curries; hearty yellow and orange dahl; coconutty potato soup, and a selection of sambals (flavourful condiment/sauces).
 Step out of your comfort zone and try a local breakfast, and you might find you don’t want to go back to bowls of cereal.

-A more Western breakfast, lunch, and dinner is of course available in most places, as Sri Lankans are used to catering for visitors from Europe and America.
-Most people find, however, that the delicate flavours of Sri Lankan cuisine are appealing to even less adventurous palates.
+More Western breakfast, lunch, and dinner options are of course available in most places, as Sri Lankans are used to catering to visitors from Europe and America.
+Most people find, however, that the delicate flavours of Sri Lankan cuisine appeal to even the least adventurous palates.

 9. To discover history, heritage, and ancient holy sites